OhseyDev/swaytime/README.md

-# Just a clock program for sway with transparent background
+# Just a clock program for sway